 Each year, the SRP holds an annual plenary meeting and general assembly to review its activities and plan forward.
 Its overall operations is mainly supported by the following groups:

-The Advisory Committee provides oversight to the SRP.
+The SRP Executive Board provides oversight to the SRP.
 This body advises on the strategy and annual working plans and ensures that the Platform achieves its objectives.

 The Working Groups focus on implementation.
 Members institutions may contribute to more than one WG.
-The groups deliver on the mandate as approved by the plenary and the Advisory Committee.
+The groups deliver on the mandate as approved by the plenary and the Board.

-The Secretariat supports the Advisory Committee and the Working Groups.
+The Secretariat supports the Board and the Working Groups.
 It is responsible for the overall coordination of the operations and administration of the SRP.